Guide to Single-Step and Multi-Step Income Statements

 Interest $300

-Lawsuit Loss $500
+Lawsuit loss $500

 Total expenses and losses $3,900

-Net Income $6,800
+Net income $6,800

 The Takeaway

 Single-step income statements are easier to prepare and may provide all the details you’ll need to assess the financial health of your company.
-However, if your small business is seeking a business loan or looking to attract a new investor, you may want to issue a multi-step income statement, since it provides more insight into your company’s financial performance.
+However, if your small business is seeking a business loan or looking to attract a new investor, you may prefer to issue a multi-step income statement, since it provides more insight into your company’s financial performance.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.